djinnalexio/eye-on-cursor/README.md

 3. In the root of the repo, run `npm install` to enable linting and formatting (you need the `nodejs` package installed on your system).
 You will then be able to run `npm run lint` and `npm run format` to check the code.
 4. Run `make install && make enable` to use the extension or `make test` to debug it.
 The `Makefile` contains a few other commands that should be useful for debugging.

+### Known Issues

+- On Wayland, mouse tracker click highlighting does not work apps.
+- On x11, middle click is not registered.

 ### Documentation on Developing GNOME Extensions

 Resources to get you started: